Interstellar-Network/Interstellar-Book/src/TTVP-TEE.md

-# Trusted Transaction Validation Protcol implementation in TEE
+# Trusted Transaction Validation Protocol implementation in TEE

 A part of the transaction validation protocol is implemented whithin a Trusted Execution Environement in hardware enclave nodes i.e Integritee workers.